 DBT-to-fidelity asks for a "gentleman's agreement" to commit to a 1-year of weekly therapy.
 Stage 1 of DBT treatment sessions focus on stabilizing mood and changing behavior.
 A heavy emphasis is placed on mindfulness and applying skills learned in DBT group to your specific situation.
-Therapists work with you on goals to move toward creating a life worth living.
+DBT therapists help clients build “a life worth living.”

-Stage 2 of DBT includes processing of traumatic memories through exposure treatments or changing unhelpful core-beliefs that are a result of traumatic invalidation.
+Stage 2 of DBT includes processing traumatic memories through exposure treatments or changing unhelpful core beliefs that are a result of traumatic invalidation.

 DBT Skills Training Group

 Weekly DBT-Skills Training Groups cover specific skills to increase mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
-DBT Skills Training Groups are like a class (not therapy).
-Most clients think they won't like DBT group but are usually pleasantly surprised and then are amazed by the effectiveness of the skills!
+DBT Skills Groups are like a class (not therapy).

-Standard DBT for Adults is 52 weeks of group so all the skills are reviewed twice.
-Material covered comes from Marsha Linehan's "DBT Skills Training Handouts and Worksheets."
+Standard DBT for Adults involves a minimum of 52 weeks of group so that all of the skills are reviewed at least twice.
+The material covered is from Marsha Linehan's "DBT Skills Training Handouts and Worksheets."
 Members can join anytime.

 Phone Coaching and Between Session Support

-Clients participating in the DBT program at PSYCHē receive intersession support through telephone, text, and email.
+Clients participating in true DBT programs receive intersession support through telephone, text, and email.
 Therapists assist clients with in-the-moment crisis management, task accountability, and case management.
 The main priority of intersession contact is to maintain active use of DBT Skills for effective coping.

 Parent Coaching & Support (DBT for Adolescents)